-The frontage types described below are only applicable to the Central Estuary zones.
+The fiontage types described below are only applicable to the Central Estuary zones.

-B. Definitions.
-(See the "Design Guidelines for the Central Estuary", Section 4.1)

-The following definitions apply to this chapter only:

-- 1. Public Frontage The Public Frontage type accommodates very public uses, where interaction with the street and open spaces is desirable and welcomed, requiring little or no transition between the two.
+- B. Definitions.
+(See die "Design Guidelines for the Central Estuary", Section 4.1) The following definitions apply to this chapter only: - 1.
+Public Frontage The Public Frontage type accommodates very public uses, where interaction with the street and open spaces is desirable and welcomed, requiring htde or no transition between the two.
 The Public Frontage is fully open to the street with large amounts of glazing.
 Windows may go from ground floor to ceiling and may be operable to promote a close indoor/outdoor relationship.
-Entries and windows are frequent, creating an inviting visual and physical connection with activity along the street.
+Entries and windows are frequent, creating an inviting visual and physical connection with activity along die street.
 This frontage type is often associated with shopfronts and dining establishments.
 Live/Work facilities where retail shopfronts are a component may also be associated with this frontage type. - 2.
 Semi-Public Frontage The Semi-Public Frontage is defined by a moderate amount of permeability.
 This frontage type requires some transition from the public realm, which may be in the form of a landscaped setback, vertical separation or less transparency.
 This frontage type maintains a fair amount of glazing, though in a configuration that offers more privacy to interior uses that require some separation from the street, such as higher window sills, than the Public Frontage type.
-Building access may be less frequent than the Public Frontage or defined by a singular entry lobby and though generally still open and welcoming, may be somewhat more restricted than the Public Frontage.
+Building access may be less frequent than the Public Frontage or defined by a singular entry lobby and though generally still open and welcoming, may be somewhat mote restricted than the Public Frontage.
 Entries may be characterized by porches, stoops, terraces, or lobbies.
 It is most often associated with employment uses, though it is flexible enough to accommodate Work/Live, warehousing, distribution and manufacturing, as it allows ample amounts of natural light balanced with a greater sense of privacy and buffer from street activity. - 3.
 Private Frontage This frontage requires the most privacy and buffering between interior uses and adjacent streets, the waterfront, public plazas, and open spaces.
 A transition zone is necessary to provide a clear distinction between public and private space.
 This frontage type is closely associated with residential and Live/Work facilities. - 4.
-Service Frontage Service Frontages are defined by large expanses of blank walls with few doors and windows, mostly broken by garage doors and truck bays.
+Service Frontage Service Frontages are defined by large expanses of blank walls with few doors and windows, mosdy broken by garage doors and truck bays.
 Building entries are minimal with few pedestrian amenities and are not elaborately detailed.
 This frontage is associated with warehousing, distribution, and sometimes manufacturing businesses.
 This frontage is also utilized by large-format, warehouse style retailers.
-This frontage is commonly found in the Central Estuary area, but should be avoided or used sparingly along public spaces.
+This frontage is commonly found in the Central Estuary area, but should be avoided or used sparingly along pubbe spaces.

 C. Table 17.101E.05 below prescribes development standards specific to frontage types allowed.
-The number designations in the "Additional Regulations" column refer to the regulations listed at the end of the Table.
-Intent, guidance and application of building Frontage Types can be found in the D-CE Design Guidelines for the Central Estuary.
+The number designations in die "Additional Regulations" column refer to the regulations hated at die end of die Table.
+Intent, guidance and apphration of building Frontage Types can be found in the D-CE Design Guidelines for the Central Estuary.

-Table 17.101E.05: Frontage Type Standards See Design Guidelines 4.1. x Wall ength in feet) Transparency min.
-Access Primary lot frontage Secondary lot frontage glazed area (percent of building façade) (spacing in feet or per unit) Additional Regulations Public Frontage 10 ft.
+Table 17:101E:05: F Blank (maximum) Primary/lot (1) 中国的 对于 (1) (1) Design Guidelines 4.1.
+Transparency min glazed area (percent of building flagade) Access (spacing in Additional Regulations Public Frontage 10 ft.
 15 ft.
 50% 50 ft. max.
 1, 2 Semi-Public Frontage 20 ft.
 20 ft.
 40% 75 ft. max.
 1, 2 Private Frontage 25 ft.
 25 ft.
 N/A Min.
 1 per unit or lobby 1, 2 Service Frontage 35 ft.
 35 ft.
 N/A Min.
 1 per primary lot frontage 1, 2, 3